AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/screens.md

 The last image on the entrance channels is also targeted (i.e. dynamically changed) based on outside temperature, which can be simulated as described in the [Configure Demo Content](#configure-content) section.

-## Configure Demo Content {#configure-content}

-By completing the [Create Program](create-program.md) portion of the journey, you already have the demo AEM Screens content in your sandbox.
-To use it, however you must first deploy a Screens project and configure it.
-The following sections explain how.

 ## Deploy a Demo Screens Project {#deploy-project}

 Just as with the Sites demo data, the Screens demo data is deployed to your sandbox environment when you run the pipeline as described in the [Configure Demo Content](#configure-content) section.

-However just as with sites, in order to use that content it must be deployed.
+In order to use the demo content it must be deployed.
 For sites, you created a site from a template.
 For Screens, you will need to create a Screens project from a template.

 Simply follow the same steps as in the [Create Demo Site](create-site.md) section.
 When selecting the template, simply choose the **We.Cafe Website Template**.